 Admission to the Department of Theatre and Drama's Graduate Programs requires an undergraduate degree from an accredited four-year institution with a major in theatre or equivalent training and experience.
 Incoming students who are deficient in areas of performance, design, history, theory, or dramatic literature will be expected to make-up their deficiencies with appropriate undergraduate courses.

-All students seeking admission to Department of Theatre and Drama's graduate programs must complete Indiana University's Graduate and Professional Schools Online Admissions Application and pay the required application fee.
+All students seeking admission to Department of Theatre and Drama's graduate programs must complete Indiana University's University Graduate School Online Admissions Application and pay the required application fee.
 Individual programs may also require additional suplementary material, auditions or interviews.
 Please see the section pertaining to your area of interest for details on application procedure.

 Upon recommendation of the department and with the approval of the dean of the Graduate School, work taken for graduate credit at other institutions may be transferred in partial fulfillment of degree requirements.
 No course may be transferred from another institution unless the grade is B or better and unless the course was completed within the time limit prescribed.
 The following restrictions apply: